pfheatwole/thesis/scratch/foil_aerodynamics.rst

   chapter needs to select a suitable method, acquire an implementation of that method, and validate its performance.

+* I like this comment in Belloc's paper: "Theoretical analysis of arched wings is scarce in the literature, partly because the Prandtl lifting line theory is not applicable to arched wings", then in his conclusion, "using a 3D potential flow code like panel method, vortex lattices method or an adapted numerical lifting line seems to be a sufficient solution to obtain the characteristics of a given wing."

+  I hadn't thought about the NLLT as a "3D potential flow code".

 * "To calculate the aerodynamic forces acting on an airplane, it is necessary to solve the equations governing the flow field about the vehicle."